 Over the course of the GMP, the amount of grain held in inventory at terminal elevators has had a fairly consistent relationship with the system's overall handlings, typically encompassing from 20% to 25% of the quarterly throughput.
-Despite a 6.6% gain in terminal throughput, the average weekly stock level declined by 8.6% in the first three months of the 2012-13 crop year, falling to 1.1 million tonnes from 1.2 million tonnes a year earlier.
-This suggests that the ports were maintaining inventories at tighter-than-normal levels.
-Moreover, all four ports reported reduced inventory levels in the first quarter.
+Despite a 5.2% gain in terminal throughput, the average weekly stock level declined by 1.5% in the first six months of the 2012-13 crop year, remaining effectively unchanged from the 1.2million-tonne average posted in the same period a year earlier.